-The film is made up of two out of three episodes, the third remains lost but boasts fragments from two of the Thaw’s most talented Russian film directors.
+The film we see today is made up of two out of three episodes.
+The third remains lost.
+However, Angel and Homeland of Electricity are directed by two of the Brezhnev Thaw’s most talented film directors.

 Andrei Smirnov’s episode Angel is a story of everyday heroism and brutality during the Civil War years of the 1920s.
 It follows a group of refugees of different political views who are fleeing the conflict.
 Their train is derailed and they are then captured and brutalised by avenging white bandits.

 In Larisa Shepitko’s Homeland of Electricity a young mechanic is sent to a famine-stricken village in order to bring electricity to the people.
-The striking black-and-white visuals of this film are frequently compared to the works of Aleksandr Dovzhenko, Shepitko’s teacher at famed Russian film school, VGIK.
-Homeland of Electricity is one of only four surviving films by Larisa Shepitko, widely acknowledged now as one of Russia’s most masterful female film directors.
+The striking black-and-white visuals are frequently compared to the works of Aleksandr Dovzhenko, Shepitko’s teacher at famed Russian film school, VGIK.
+Homeland of Electricity is one of only four surviving films by Larisa Shepitko.
+She is widely acknowledged as one of Russia’s most masterful female film directors.

 Presenter, Film Programme, BBC Radio 4

-Francine joined the BBC in 1983 as a producer, and has presented various documentaries and discussion programmes since then.
-In 2005, she became chair of the Tate Members Council and in 2007 she was elected as the first female Honorary Fellow of Jesus College, Oxford.
-She has published several novels, including A Foreign Country (1999) and Man-Made Fibre (2002).
+Francine joined the BBC in 1983 as a producer and has presented various documentaries and discussion programmes since.
+In 2005, she became Chair of the Tate Members Council and in 2007 she was elected as the first female Honorary Fellow of Jesus College, Oxford.
+She has published several novels including A Foreign Country (1999) and Man-Made Fibre (2002).

 Read Francine’s Programme Note for ‘A World to Win: Revolution on Screen’